 The curriculum enables children to have self agency, now and in adulthood, because of a developed sense of self and an awareness of their place in the world.

-This is the result of children seeking meaning and making connections as they build understanding from a foundation of knowledge and skills.
+This is the result of children seeking meaning and making connections as they build understanding from a foundation of knowledge and skills

-Key Stage Three
+Key Stage 3 Curriculum Intent

 - The curriculum studied by students in Key Stage 3 provides carefully curated concepts chosen by subject experts across the Trust to be the Golden Ticket – the enablement of future success.
 It takes as its starting point, the concept of age-related expectations for a KS3 subject specialist – “What should a Year 8 Scientist/Artist/Geographer know, understand, and be able to do?”

-- The Key Stage 3 curriculum is this fabric, tapestry and Velcro.
+- The Key Stage 3 curriculum is this fabric, tapestry and velcro.
 It bursts not with arbitrary knowledge, but with carefully woven themes and concepts that provide the scaffold around which students build their understanding.

 - It enables agency, self-efficacy, and a sense of place in the world.